run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 -   Orchestration and organization

--   Visual platform for customization of workflows allowing flexibility, agility and increased productivity with compliance
+-   Visual platform for customization of trackers allowing flexibility, agility and increased productivity with compliance

 -   Configure the processes, service levels and results according to the culture